 Contemporary Issues in Community Palliative Care (optional)

-Nurse Prescribing or Post Graduate Certificate Non-medical Prescribing (optional)
+Community Practitioner Nurse Prescribing V100 or Non-medical Prescribing

 *Clinical Decision Making for Non Medical Prescribing

 What are the tuition fees

 What are my career prospects?